dobriai/passport-express-demo/README.md

+## Intro

+This example is based on Jared Hanson's original example https://github.com/passport/express-4.x-facebook-example, for which I am immensely grateful!

-This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Facebook.
-Use this example as a starting point for your own web applications.
+This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using any number of provders.

+It is mostly intended for my own education and testing of... well, various things.

 ## Instructions